 Freight and energy costs pull Pets at Home profits lower

-The retailer and veterinary services firm said underlying pre-tax profit dropped by 9.3% to £59.2m over the six months to October 13.
+The retailer and veterinary services firm said underlying pre-tax profit dropped by 9.3% to £59.2 million over the six months to October 13.

 Pets at Home has revealed a fall in profits for the past six months as it came under pressure from higher freight and energy costs.